NikolaiT/incolumitas/content/JavaScript/cross-browser-requests.md

 In this article I demonstrate how to reliably communicate any kind of data (in my case I need to transmit JSON data) to a cross domain server after the user is about to end the browsing session by either:

-- leaving the page
+- switching the focus to another page
-- switching to another page
+- switching browser focus
 - closing the tab
 - closing the browser

-or any other means of terminating the current browsing session.
+or any other means of terminating or interrupting the current browsing session.

 Why do I have this very specific requirement?